More Things to Know About Kip

 As a speaker, educator, and trainer, Kip has conducted seminars and workshops for entities including the Pepsi Bottling Group, EXOS, Personal Economics Group, Baylor University, and Dallas Baptist University.
 She has spoken to numerous school districts and church groups and has appeared on local TV and radio.
 She currently serves as a regular guest expert on the nationally syndicated One Life Radio program heard across the country and locally on DFW’s Talk Radio 1190AM.

 Of all the meaningful people and things in Kip’s life, her two kids remain the most important to her.
 She committed to be present in their lives while creating and building her business.
 She worked around their commitments and coached both of them in their youth in their respected sports.
-Now 18 and 16, she loves seeing how they lead, serve, and also push others to be successful contributors to society.
+Now grown and gone, she loves seeing how they lead, serve, and also push others to be successful contributors to society.